Does Having a Golden Visa Lower Your Tax Bill?

 And even in jurisdictions where it’s possible to avoid taxes, your personal and business affairs have to be structured correctly.
 For example, you can’t simply place your money in another no-tax country, like the Cayman Islands, then go to Portugal and claim tax exemption.

-Apart from a Golden Visa, there are other ways to achieve residence in Europe.
-Such as a property investment visa, real estate investment, physical presence, bank deposits, skills, savings, among others.
+Apart from a golden visa, there are other ways to achieve residence in Europe.
+This includes a property investment visa, real estate investment, physical presence, bank deposits, having certain skills or holding savings, among others.

 In fact, there are numerous ways to get a residence permit.
-You can try opening a bank account somewhere, opening a company, or paying a flat amount of tax to prove that you have the wealth.
+You can try opening a bank account somewhere, opening a company or paying a flat amount of tax to prove that you have the wealth.
 You could also confirm that you have the income to buy bits and pieces of real estate.
-There are different ways to do it!

-Some of these ways are very expensive.
+Some of these options are very expensive.
 Although, this is to be expected when you’re planning on diversifying your second passport portfolio.

-A Golden Visa is a more expensive investor visa that most European countries are offering.
-In some cases, it’s easier where you don’t have to live in the country for six months to keep the resident permit active.
+A golden visa is a more expensive investor visa that most European countries offer.
+In some cases, it’s an easier option when you don’t have to live in the country for six months to keep the resident permit active.

-Although, you should only be there for a few days per year.
-In comparison to schemes like the Golden Visa Portugal, a residence permit is a faster way to get citizenship without living there all the time.
+In comparison to schemes like the Portuguese Golden Visa, a residence permit is a faster way to get citizenship without living there all the time.

-When we talk about the Golden Visa Scheme, it’s mostly between European countries.
+When we talk about a golden visa scheme, it’s mostly between European countries.

-So you can get these in Portugal, Spain, Latvia, Greece, Ireland, and they sometimes apply the same terms with their Investor Program.
-But does having a Golden Visa save you on taxes?
+So, you can get these in Portugal, Spain, Latvia and Greece and they sometimes apply the same terms with their investor programs.
+But does having a golden visa save you on taxes?

 Not necessarily.